poywoo/SSRSTools/README.md

 | Sync-RsFolder | Compares and syncs a folder on SQL Report Server to a local folder | Create-RsWebServiceProxy, Add-RsReport, Delete-RsReport |

 ## Examples
-Assume your PowerShell cmdlets are saved in C:\PowerShell\SSRSTools
+Assume they are saved in C:\PowerShell\SSRSTools

 **Example 1:** Create a web service proxy and uses it to add DailyOperationsSummary report to the Client Reports folder on report server
 ```
-# . source path to the cmdlet
+# . source
 .
 C:\PowerShell\SSRSTools\Create-RsWebServiceProxy.ps1
 .
 C:\PowerShell\SSRSTools\Add-RsReport.ps1